cloudflare/cloudflare-docs/content/radar/glossary.md

 ## Application-level Attacks

 Layer 7 attack information based on mitigated requests, including the most frequent mitigation techniques as well as the trend of mitigated request volume over time.
-Selected location or ASN is the source of the mitigated requests.
+For the "Application layer attack volume" and "Mitigated traffic sources" graphs, the selected location or ASN is the source of the mitigated requests.
+For the "Application layer attack distribution" graph, the Origin Location graph shows where attacks targeting the selected location are coming from and the Target Location graph shows the target locations of attacks coming from the selected location.
+"Application layer attack distribution" insights are not available at an ASN level.

 ## Autonomous Systems